Nikaple/iwbt-nikaple-engine-doc/en-us/objectref.md

 Synchronous archiving.
 After an individual is archived, everyone else can transfer it to the archive by resetting the game.
 There are two states `red` and `green`.

-### Warps Delivery Points
+### Warps

-In Fruit Engine version 2.0, the warpX/warpY parameter was removed and replaced by the **numbered `playerStart` **.
+In Nikaple Engine version 2.0, the warpX/warpY parameter was removed and replaced by the **numbered `playerStart` **.
 That is, you can specify a number `num` in the warp.
 When the player enters the transmission point, it will be sent to the `playerStart` position numbered `num` in the corresponding room.

 #### warp